A Survey of Scientific Large Language Models: From Data Foundations to Agent Frontiers: Introduction

 To address these gaps, several survey papers look into adjacent facets of the problem.
 A few works~\cite{he2025survey,mousa2025comparative} focused on models and tasks for biomedical data; Zhang~\etal~\cite{zhang2025scientific} examined Sci-LLMs under a broader perspective that involves both biological and chemical domains.
 Other works~\cite{zhang2024comprehensive} explored the application of Sci-LLMs in scientific discovery.
 Wei~\etal~\cite{wei2025from} and Wang~\etal~\cite{wang2025hitchhiker} reviewed scientific agent paradigms and system designs for autonomous research and scientific discovery.
 Ni~\etal~\cite{ni2025surveylargelanguagemodel} conducted a survey on existing benchmarks for LLMs involving several science fields.
+Chen~\etal~\cite{chen2025ai4research} provided a comprehensive survey on AI for autonomous scientific research, offering a systematic taxonomy and compiling resources across multiple disciplines.
 However, these reviews are theme-specific and limited to models with only a cursory touch on the underlying substrate---scientific datasets, throughout pre-training, post-training and evaluation.
 Complementing these perspectives, our survey contributes a unified, cross-disciplinary synthesis that explicitly \emph{links data foundations to agent frontiers}.
 We summarize the contributions as follows: \begin{itemize}

 \item By introducing a unified taxonomy of scientific data and a hierarchical model of scientific knowledge, we provide a novel epistemological framework for analyzing the challenges in representing scientific information, from raw observational data and symbolic notations to abstract theoretical insights.